 \

 All these approaches have in common to use global methods to prove the convergence to equilibrium in the sense that the functional inequalities that are used are written in an integrated form with respect to the invariant measure.
-Our approach parallels the Bakry-Emery approach to hypercontractivity \cite{BE} and is only based on local computations: We just compute derivatives.
+In contrast, our approach parallels the Bakry-Emery approach to hypercontractivity \cite{BE} and is only based on local computations: We just compute second order derivatives and use Cauchy-Schwarz inequality.
 To perform these computations the existence of an invariant measure is not even required.
-Let us describe this approach and what is the main idea of the present work.

 \